-In this article, we’ll track how a claim comes into existence and how you might be leaving money on the table, scattering in tips to increase your revenue throughout the entire process.
+In this article, we’ll track how a claim comes into existence and how you might be leaving money on the table, scattering in tips to improve your revenue cycle management (RCM) throughout the entire process.

-From all the preparation that proceeds a patient’s visit to your practice, the claim, or the invoice/bill submitted to a health insurance company, and interactions between provider and payer after a claim is submitted is all part of a normal revenue cycle.
+From all the preparation that proceeds a patient’s visit to your practice, the claim, or the invoice/bill submitted to a health insurance company, and interactions between provider and payer after a claim is submitted is all part of the normal RCM process.
 But that doesn’t mean you’re actually making the revenue you desire or deserve.

 When you prepare for a patient visit, you are essentially preparing to get paid.
-Though there are many viable ways to operate a practice, you should consider the following directives:
+Though there are many viable ways to operate a healthcare organization, you should consider the following directives:

-Check Eligibility.
 Even if a patient has been to your practice before, it’s important to check insurance eligibility.
-Patient coverage can turn on a dime (e.g., loss of job, change of job, etc.) but when you check eligibility, your practice can prepare for changes before a claim is created and avoid inevitable denials.
+Patient coverage can turn on a dime (e.g., loss of job, change of job, etc.) but when you check a patient’s insurance coverage, your practice can prepare for changes before a claim is created and avoid inevitable denials.

-Obtain Prior Authorization when needed.
 Some patients need prior consent from their insurance provider before your practice should provide services to them.
-This step is only mandatory if you wish to avoid denials.
+This step is only mandatory if you wish to avoid claim denials.

 As it turns out, practices complete 40 prior authorization requests per physician per week on average, according to a recent AMA survey.
-Processing these requests takes approximately 16 hours per week, so it comes as no surprise that 85% of physicians described prior authorization as a high or extremely high burden, but there are ways to help alleviate some of the headaches caused from phone calls and faxes to insurance companies through technology.
+Claims processing takes approximately 16 hours per week, so it comes as no surprise that 85% of physicians described prior authorization as a high or extremely high burden, but there are ways to help alleviate some of the prior authorization headaches caused from phone calls and faxes to insurance companies through technology.

 You see, most patients (83%) want accurate information on out-of-pocket costs before having health care services and 25% avoided obtaining care due to lack of cost information, according to the 2021 Annual Consumer Sentiment Benchmark.